Jack Silberstein

 Panel Discussion: Translating Mechanistic Insights into Effector Durability through Mitigating T-Cell Exhaustion

-• Analyzing whether mass changes in peripheral T-cell capacity serve as a predictive biomarker for clinical response r a signature of therapeutic failure
+• Analyzing whether mass changes in peripheral T-cell capacity serve as a predictive biomarker for clinical response are a signature of therapeutic failure

 • Identifying points where TCEs fail to maintain sustained cytotoxic pressure and harnessing these insights to inform the timing of TCE administration